Researching The Causes of Infection-induced Autoimmune Type 1 Diabetes

 The coordination and use of both naturally occurring biomarkers, or their engineered variants, define a novel treatment strategy for perservation and restoration of ß-cell mass in populations of people genetically predisposed insufficent ß-cell regeneration.

 Mr. Steffen has been living with autoimmune Type 1 Diabetes for more than 20 years.
 When not helping other biotech companies, Mr. Steffen runs Biologic Discovery, a virtual biotech company.
 Through this entity, Mr. Steffen funds experiments testing his hypothesis for Infection-induced Autoimmune Type 1 Diabetes.
-It is thanks to his background in virology and his personal interest in Type 1 Diabetes that Mr. Steffen was able to intuit the molecular causes of Infection-induced Autoimmune Type 1 Diabetes.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.